odoo/documentation/website/optimize/seo.rst

 When the URL of a page changes (e.g. a more SEO friendly version of your product name), you don't have to worry about updating all links:

--  Odoo will automatically update all its links to the new URL
+-  Odoo will automatically update all its links to the new URL.

-- If external websites still points to the old URL, a 301 redirect will be done to route visitors to the new website
+- If external websites still points to the old URL, a 301 redirect will be done to route visitors to the new website.

 As an example, this URL:

 - http://mysite.com/shop/product/old-product-name-31

-Will automatically redirect to :
+Will automatically redirect to:

 - http://mysite.com/shop/product/new-and-better-product-name-31